awsdocs/amazon-migrationhub-user-guide/doc_source/doing-more.md

 Sometimes, when using AWS discovery tools, the automatic mapping of migration updates to servers can be incorrect\.
 You can see updates and their mappings on the **Updates** page and can correct the mapping by choosing **Edit**\.

 See Step 2\.a in *To determine if a migration update must be manually mapped to a discovered server* procedures below\.
-If you have to frequently correct mappings after performing discovery, please contact [AWS Support](https://aws.amazon.com/contact-us/)\.
+If you have to frequently correct mappings after performing discovery, contact [AWS Support](https://aws.amazon.com/contact-us/)\.

 **To determine if a migration update must be manually mapped to a discovered server**